Investment in Associates Definition

 Practical Example – Nestle’s Investment in Associates

 Nestle is a Swiss multinational company headquartered in Switzerland.
-Nestle is the largest food company in the world with revenue of around CHF 91.43 billion in 2018.
+Nestle is the largest food company globally, with revenue of around CHF 91.43 billion in 2018.
 Below is the income statement of Nestle as per the 2018 annual report.

 We can see that Income from associates has increased from CHF 824 million to CHF 916 million.